nemerle/dcc/Readme.md

 - the large memory model problem & scanf()
 - dcc's error message shows a p option available which doesn't exist, and doesn't show an i option which exists.

-- there is a nasty problem whereby some arrays can get reallocated to a new address, and some pointers can become invalid.
+<del>- there is a nasty problem whereby some arrays can get reallocated to
+  a new address, and some pointers can become invalid.
 This mainly tends to happen to larger executable files.
-A major rewrite will probably be required to fix this.
+A major rewrite will probably be required to fix this.</del>

 For more information refer to the thesis "Reverse Compilation Techniques" by Cristina Cifuentes, Queensland University of